Some API requests require authorization. There are two options to authorize yourself: the session ID and the API key.

 Note

-If you write your own service, we recommend that you create a specific user for it in the IXM Platform.
+If you write your own service, we recommend that you create a specific user for it in IXM One.
 That means, one specific user per application who has the rights and permissions that you need them to have when using the API.

 Session ID

-When you're logged into the IXM Platform, you get a session ID.
-With the API, you can use this session ID to log in as your IXM Platform user.
+When you're logged into IXM One, you get a session ID.
+With the API, you can use this session ID to log in as your IXM One user.

 The session ID is always connected to a user.
-When you use it, you have the same rights and permissions that the user has in the IXM Platform.
+When you use it, you have the same rights and permissions that the user has in IXM One.
 For example, if the user is not an admin, you can’t query the rights of other users.

 Get your session ID